 But the main point I want to underline here is less about the challenges to interdisciplinary research (on which I’m sure many, many people have written) or the availability of publications that will accept this kind of work.
 I want to talk about how I think data scientists need to interrogate where their data come from.

 I believe that social scientists tend to think about this implicitly.
 A lot of work in social sciences has gone into thinking about measurement and study design, about scale building and gathering good samples.
 And despite no lack of data, this is something data scientists don’t seem to spend enough time on.
 This is one of the points that Jen Schradie has made by saying that “big data isn’t big enough,” highlighting the digital divide and how capturing data traces from websites and APIs only gives you part of the picture.
 And I believe that this is one of the big impediments of data science (and by extension, computational social science) in gaining acceptance with social sciences.
+This may be a theme for Scholarships master’s degree.

 Thinking again of the Venn diagram, this may fall under the heading of “substantive expertise” but it’s nebulous because that implies more knowledge of theory, concept, and case knowledge.
 But this skill fits squarely within methodological concerns.
 While Drew puts the “danger zone” on the intersection of “hacking” and “substantive expertise”, I think there’s another “danger zone” that forms when we don’t try to understand the processes that produce the data we’re working with.